nherbaut/nherbaut.github.io/_research/sustainability_en.md

 # Future Work

-This section presents ongoing and upcoming work, which aims to contribute to the research field of AI metabolism studies, positioning my research within the framework of the FIB model described earlier.
-This framework opens the way to numerous scientific contributions, divided into four axes: first, a methodological axis to refine the model, followed by axes specifically targeting each of the FIB subsystems.
+This section presents ongoing and upcoming work, which aims to contribute to the research field of AI metabolism studies, positioning my research within the framework of the FIN model described earlier.
+This framework opens the way to numerous scientific contributions, divided into four axes: first, a methodological axis to refine the model, followed by axes specifically targeting each of the FIN subsystems.
-## Methodological Axis: Refinement of the FIB Model
+## Methodological Axis: Refinement of the FIN Model

 As mentioned earlier, many factors were left aside in our initial modeling.
 A more complete life cycle analysis, based on existing work \[[Bouza et al. 2023](#ref-bouza2023estimate)\] and a systemic approach \[[Ekchajzer et al. 2024](#ref-ekchajzer2024decision)\], would allow for a deeper understanding of the actual sustainability of the system.
 The difficulty, beyond data collection, lies in accounting for second- and third-order effects (rebound effects), which represent a real challenge for both researchers and public authorities \[[Courboulay 2023](#ref-courboulay2023archipel)\].